 abominable deeds.
 He would sneer at the pilgrims who visited ‘Abdu’l-Bahá and declare, “You are only here for a few days.
 Soon you will leave and everything will fall into our hands.
 All will seek shelter under our shadow.”

 ‘Abdu’l-Bahá liked to visit the resting place of His Father every week.
-But in order to appease the emnity of Muḥammad-‘Alí and his supporters, He decided to remain in ‘Akká.
+But in order to appease the enmity of Muḥammad-‘Alí and his supporters, He decided to remain in ‘Akká.
 When He desired to visit Bahjí, He would go up to the roof of His house, face the Shrine of Bahá’u’lláh, and pray.
 He would sometimes chant the Tablet of Visitation in a loud voice.
 We would hear Him chanting, and we were indeed heartbroken.
 This situation continued for two years.

 The result of all the complaints and mischief of the Covenant-breakers was an upheaval of debris which buried everyone.
 An order came from the officials that all members of the family were to live in ‘Akká, and no one was to step outside the city.
 The Master was already residing in ‘Akká, so it was the Covenant-breakers living in Bahjí who were now forced to return to ‘Akká and to live there.
 They were all taken to the city and placed under restriction.
 The officials soon realized that it was Muḥammad-‘Alí and Majd-i-Dín who had caused all the trouble.
 But ‘Abdu’l-Bahá intervened on their behalf and requested the authorities to allow them to return to Bahjí.